 To enter the Diversity Visa Lottery, you will be required to fill out an application on the State Department website while it's available between early October and early November.
 It is relatively easy to fill out this application as it requires general information regarding your country of birth, education, spouse, dependent children, etc. After submitting your application, you will receive a confirmation number.

-If you are among the winners of the Diversity Visa lottery, then you must act fast.
+If you are among the winners of the Diversity Visa lottery, you must act fast.
 Diversity Visas must be issued by the end of the fiscal year for which you were selected, therefore, delaying may result in a longer wait time.
-Also, there are a limited number of Diversity Visas available, if you wait till the last minute, there might not be any left.
+Also, there are a limited number of Diversity Visas available, if you wait till the last minute, there may be none left.

 If you were residing in the US when you were selected, you can simply adjust your status by filing Form I-485, Application to Register Permanent Residence or Adjust Status with the United States Citizenship and Immigration Services (USCIS).